 I see my art practice as an act of contriving worlds beyond the visible, between the real and the imagined.
 I work in between photography and the physical manipulation of objects and materials.
 I aim to trigger events and actions that connect, disturb and question what we perceive.
 My approach is much as cerebral as a physical engagement.
 Research and reflection are a big part of my process, but I also think, articulate, and conceptualize through the activity of making.

-I believe that holding the photographic camera and move with it can be, besides a physical act of beautiful complexity, a philosophical, poetic and violent gesture.
-The photographic act is the ultimate art form-wrap for other art mediums—all of them driving towards a unified and highly manipulated output.
+I believe that holding the photographic camera and moving with it can be, besides a physical act of beautiful complexity, a philosophical, poetic and violent gesture.
+My art practice is photography-based, acting as wrapping art form for other mediums—in unison towards a unified and highly manipulated output.
 Many of my art-making processes rely on an unfocused mind where I make progress eluding direct thinking.